ChryssaNab/Image-Colorization/README.md

 The script *visualize.py* loads a checkpoint, initializes the corresponding model, and evaluates the model on the test set.

-To execute this script, first modify the following variables from the code itself:
+To execute the script, first modify the following variables from the code itself:
 - *base_results_path:*  Indicates the directory for results (default="./results/U_net")
-- *checkpoint_path:* Indicates the model we intend to load.
+- *checkpoint_path:* Indicates the path of the model we intend to load.
 - *pretrained:* Set to True for ResNet cGAN and False for UNet cGAN.

 Running this script will display a grid illustrating the progression of losses based on the *output.csv* file.
 Additionally, it will generate a new directory *output_images/* within *./results/$MODEL/* containing the real, grayscale, and generated images.